jorgeutd/jorgeutd/README.md

 ### About me:

-* :sparkles: I have two Masters in (1) OR, and (2) Data Science (Machine Learning Specialization) and am currently working as a Senior Data Scientist in the Healthcare / NLP domain.
+* :sparkles: I am currently working as a Senior Data Scientist in the Healthcare / NLP domain & I have two Masters in (1) OR, and (2) Data Science & Analytics (Computational Data Specialization).

 -  :sparkles: I try to learn something new about Deep Learning and Machine Learning everyday.